 Visa advice for EU and EEA students

-It is a priority for us to support our EEA students with the visa and immigration advice and support they may need.
+It is a priority for us to support EEA students with the visa and immigration advice and support they may need.

 We remain faithful to Anne Dreydel’s original vision for St Clare’s and are committed to our twin charitable objectives of advancing international education and understanding.
 Britain remains an outward-facing, tolerant and friendly country and we are optimistic that St Clare’s will continue to thrive.

 For advice about the steps you may need to take in order to study at St Clare’s, please see below.
-We believe that the new visa and immigration system will be fairly straightforward to use.
-Please do also refer to the most up to date Government guidance.
+We believe that the new visa and immigration system will be straightforward to use.
+Please also refer to the most up to date Government guidance.

-St Clare’s and EU/EEA nationals in the UK:
+EU/EEA nationals in the UK

-- You’ll have until 30 June 2021 to apply to the EU Settlement Scheme for immigration status.
-If you arrive in the UK during the transition period after Brexit happens, you will also be eligible to apply.
+We recommend new and existing EEA students apply for the EU Settlement Scheme by 30 June 2021.
+If you arrive in the UK during the transition period (after Brexit), you are also eligible to apply.